 - Curcumin is a bright yellow chemical produced by some plants.
 It is the reason for turmeric’s anti-inflammatory properties.
 (40)

-- Curcumin has been shown to have an anti-inflammatory effect on the body.
+- It has an anti-inflammatory effect on the body.
 (41)

-How do you overcome adrenal fatigue?
+How to finally overcome adrenal fatigue

 Now, I want to hear from you.